Nola-Yang/Bare-Metal-Real-Time-Train-Control-OS-on-Raspberry-Pi/assumption.md

 5. RECOVERY_STOPPING condition: during `goto`, the train did not follow the planned route AND it is not a sensor-skip situation.
 6. Dead track detection in `pos_on_tick`: if no real sensor fires for `2*(T1+T2)` (twice the expected travel time to the next two sensors, computed from current speed at the last sensor hit), the train is assumed stopped on an unpowered section.
 State -> `DEAD_TRACK`; orig_user_target preserved.
 When any sensor fires (train pushed to powered track), transitions to `ENTER_LOOP` to resume the goto via normal recovery flow.
 7. STOPPING → STOPPED transition timing is approximate.
+8. the online update for decreasing acceleration and velocity is only work on the stab and on-route state.
+Since other state the speed is unsteady
+9. decrease a = a = Σv_i⁴ / (2 · Σ(d_i · v_i²))